Dangote refinery: Superlatives

+The Dangote refinery is the seventh-largest oil refinery in the world (as of 2025, see here).

 In 2019, the world's largest crude distillation column, weighing 2,350 tonnes, was installed in place at the Dangote refinery by a specialist Dutch company.
 With a height of 112 metres it is slightly taller than the Saturn V rocket which brought the first man to the moon (110.6m) and 16 metres taller than Big Ben.
 In the same year, three more records were set when the world's heaviest refinery regenerator was installed - having already been the "heaviest item ever to be transported over a public road in Africa" at a stately 3,000 tonnes and also being "the heaviest single piece of steel structure" of the world.
-As a part of the RFCC (Residue Fluid Catalytic Cracker) a regenerator boils heavy crude oil components until their molecules break up and turn into lighter molecular components like gasoline, kerosene etc. This improves the efficiency of turning crude oil into more valuable components.

-The de-butanizer of the unsaturated gas plant is 50 metres high, has a diameter of 8 meters and weighs 520 tons.
-An unsaturated gas plant handles streams from cracking units that contain unsaturated olefins such as butylene and propylene.
-The gas plant consists usually of a de-ethanizer, a sponge absorber, a de-butanizer, a de-propanizer and a de-isobutanizer.

-The Penex stabilizer column is 50 metres high, has a diameter of 8 metres and weighs 520 tons.
-In the Penex process the molecules of light straight run naphtha are "isomerized" (rearranged) into molecules of a higher octane level by using a catalyst like aluminium chloride.

 Marine facilities

 The self sufficient marine facility has the ability for freight optimization.
 To the marine facilities belong: